Monday, August 26, 2024

 Later, I saw a three inch in diameter, so a small turtle, crossing the road when two trucks, drivers completely oblivious, zoomed over it - but missed hitting it!
 I raced out to the road before the next car or truck came by, picked it up and released it into the lake.
 It wasted no time disappearing into the water and sand.
 I should have taken a photo but was only thinking of rescue.
 It was a Northern Map turtle (Graptemys geographica).
 There are two other kinds of map turtles, False Northern Map (Graptemys pseudogeographica pseudogeographica) - now there's a name - and Ouachita Map (Graphemes ouachitensis) turtles, neither of which are found in Michigan.

 Always remember and take the time to stop and rescue any turtle from the road (it might require stopping traffic); and yes, even snappers.
-When you see those huge snappers resting on a log, or head above water looking around, or crossing the road, remember they are probably 100 years old or very near to that age.
+When you see those huge snappers resting on a log, or head above water looking around, or crossing the road, remember they are probably 100 years old or at least very near to that age.

 Want to learn more about turtles and turtle rescue?
 Cannot recommend enough: Of Time and Turtles: Mending the World, Shell by Shattered Shell by Sy Montgomery and illustrations by Matt Patterson, 2023, Mariner Books, HarperCollins Publishers.